eleanor-clifford/ellie.clifford.lol/blog/0019-womens-sports/index.md

 Know](https://juliaserano.substack.com/p/trans-people-and-sports-everything)

 ::: {.indent}
-The biology (and sociology) of it all
+The biology (and sociology) of it all.
 :::